 How to Use a MetroCard on the NYC Subway

 To use the NYC subway, buy a MetroCard at a machine, available in almost every station.
 You can use credit or debit card at the automated machines, or cash at a ticket booth, to purchase an Unlimited Ride (good for a specific number of days) or Pay-per-Ride card.

 Up to three children 44 inches tall and under ride for free on subways and local buses when accompanied by a fare paying adult.

 Pay Per Ride – Each subway ride deducts $2.75 and up to 4 people can use one Per Ride MetroCard.
 It allows subway-to-bus, bus-to-subway, or bus-to-bus transfer within 2 hours, but does not allow free subway to subway transfers (unless you transfer within the same station).
-Put $5.50 or more on your card and receive an 11 percent bonus.
-For example, a $20 purchase gives you $22.50 on your card.
+Per Ride Cards purchased in amounts from $5 to $100, are awarded a 5% bonus for every $5.50 spet.
 Refill your card to use a balance less than $2.75.